ropensci/citecorp/README.md

-citecorp (ya know, like tacocorp, but for citations)
+citecorp (like tacocorp, but for citations)

-Client for the Open Citations Corpus
+Client for the Open Citations Corpus <http://opencitations.net/>

-uses an WIP pkg under the hood: [sparqldsl][]
+uses a WIP pkg under the hood: [sparqldsl][]

 ## Install